flightaware/tohil/Doc/reference/tohil_types.rst

 .. index:: pair: tohil; types

-The principal tohil types are tclobj and tcldict.
+The principal tohil types are *tclobj* and *tcldict*.
 There are a few additional types for iterators and exceptions.

 Tclobjs and tcldicts are mutable.
-The methods that add, subtract, or rearrange their members in place, and don't return a specific item, never return the collection instance itself but ``None``.
+As with native Python types, methods that add, subtract, or rearrange their members in place, and don't return a specific item, type return ``None`` rather than the collection instance itself.

-Some operations are supported by both object types; in particular, they can be compared for equality, tested for truth value, and converted to a string (with the :func:`repr` function or the slightly different :func:`str` function).
+Some operations are supported by both object types; in particular, they can be compared for equality, tested for truth value, and converted to a string with the :func:`str` function, while with the :func:`repr` produces a perhaps somewhat developer-friendly string representation of the object.
 Tclobjs can be used freely as float or integer values in numeric calculations (when the contents of the tclobj are numeric), including as a source or target of in-place arithmetic.